kochrt/kochrt.github.io/index.md

 # About me
 about: [
     "Software engineer and general tinkerer - I like to code and play with new technology.
-I'm currently a senior at Miami University, and most recently was a Cloud Engineering Intern at Cardinal Health in Columbus, Ohio, where I had the opportunity to work with AWS and do a lot of python scripting.
+Currently doing iOS and web development; otherwise most recently was a Cloud Engineering Intern at Cardinal Health, where I had the opportunity to work with AWS and do a lot of python scripting.
 I can be bribed with good Chinese food."
 ]

 # Projects